Simao84/Mortality_Trends_in_Zurich/README.md

 5. Are there seasonal variations in death rates?

 ### Key Findings
-1. How have death rates changed over the past two decades?
-Death rates have generally declined over the past two decades.
+1. Death rates have generally declined over the past two decades.
-2. There are discernible differences in mortality between genders, though both show a decline.
+2. There are discernible differences in mortality between genders.
+Female have the higest mortality rate.
 3. The age groups most affected by high death rates are 80-99, followed by 60-79.
 4. Death rates vary significantly across different districts.
+Districts 7, 9 and 11 have the highest mortality rate.
 5. There are seasonal variations with higher death rates in winter.

 ### Recommendations